Smrithi-28/Multimodal-Medical-Assistant/README.md

 ## **Project Description**

-An **AI-powered medical assistant** that combines **text and image inputs** to provide informative and context-aware medical responses.
-The application uses **Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), vector search, and multimodal AI** to help users access and understand medical information through a conversational interface.
+An AI-powered multimodal medical assistant that combines text, speech, and image inputs to provide informative and context-aware medical responses.
+The application integrates Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), vector search, speech processing, and multimodal AI to provide users with an interactive healthcare information experience.

+Users can type or speak their medical queries, upload relevant medical images, and receive AI-generated responses in both text and speech, creating a more accessible and natural way to interact with medical information.

 > ⚠️ **Disclaimer:** This project is intended for **educational and informational purposes only**.
 It is not a substitute for professional medical diagnosis, treatment, or medical advice.